speedment/speedment-doc/pages/connectors.md

 Some Linux distributions (notable Debian/Ubuntu) requires the utf8mb4 collations to be used as per instructions above.
 " %}

-Speedment officially support the following MariaDB JDBC versions:
+Speedment officially supports the following MariaDB JDBC version(s):

 | Database | groupId          | artifactId           | version |
 | :------- | :--------------- | :------------------- | :------ |